 The ability to utilise the franking credits is dependent upon there being sufficient available profits to declare dividends.
-In accordance with the tax consolidation legislation, the Company as the head entity in the tax consolidated entity has assumed the benefit of franking credits in the current financial year \$572,000 (2013: \$572,000).
+In accordance with the tax consolidation legislation, the Company as the head Entity in the tax Consolidated Entity has assumed the benefit of franking credits of \$ nil (2014: \$nil).